-Costa Rica is in Central America and is known for its natural beauty since it is a premier ecotourism destination.
+Costa Rica is in Central America and is known for its natural beauty as a premier ecotourism destination.
 Rich in biodiversity, tourists flock here for its exotic flora and fauna, nature treks, bird watching and many more outdoor activities.
-Costa Rica is appealing on many levels – it has miles of beaches and blue sea for beach bunnies.
-Wildlife enthusiasts will find plenty to discover in the tropical jungles, including many animals and plants that are tricky to find in other parts of the world.
-Sports and adrenaline junkies will feel at home exploring Costa Rica’s natural terrain, including white water rapids, while the sea offers fishing, diving, snorkeling and more.
-For such a small country, you can certainly pack a lot in!
+Costa Rica is appealing on so many fronts: miles of beaches and blue sea for beach bunnies.
+Wildlife enthusiasts will find plenty to discover in the tropical jungles, including animals and plants unique to the region and world.
+Sports and adrenaline junkies will feel at home exploring Costa Rica’s natural terrain, including white water rapids, while the sea offers fishing, diving, snorkeling and more. the list goes on.

-Costa Rica is also an appealing destination for medical tourists.
+Costa Rica is also an important destination for medical tourists.
 The country's medical tourism industry has been growing since the 1990s and Costa Rica is now a favored destination for medical procedures that are not covered by insurance, particularly among people residing in Canada and the U.S. It's also a haven for expats who find the cost of living low, the weather good and the amenities and nature even better.

 Costa Rica is in Central America and shares borders with Nicaragua and Panama.
 It touches the Caribbean Sea and the Pacific Ocean, but is only three hours from one coast to the other by road.

-Among the reasons to choose Costa Rica for plastic surgery are:
+Among the reasons to choose Costa Rica for plastic surgery and other cosmetic treatments:

-Some examples of the cost savings for different plastic surgeries in Costa Rica are:
+Some examples of the cost savings for different plastic surgeries in Costa Rica:

 Medical facilities in Costa Rica are on par with some of the best in the world.
 If they were not so, the country would not attract medical tourists who are used to the best.
 The hospitals and clinics compare favorably with the facilities in Canada and the US.
 Much of the equipment used is, in fact, imported from the US, so you should not have any doubts on this score.